Are you a writer? An editor? I’m both. And I’m here to help you do things better—without wasting your time or money.

 If You’re an Editor…

 Many smart futurists and pragmatists are telling us to take a deep breath and calm the heck down about AI.
 It’s already everywhere, they observe.
 We already use a kind of AI whenever we ask a search engine to find stuff on the internet for us.
 With respect, I say: not all AI is the same.
-We don’t have to swallow this “inevitable” technology wholesale, or gladly.
+Nor must we swallow this “inevitable” technology of generative AI wholesale, or gladly.

 Folks can differ in good faith on where to draw the lines.
 However, the notion of machines thinking for humans in the areas that most define our humanity—the creative arts, language, decisions with moral implications and the information that feeds those judgments—feels different to me.
 There’s a difference between machines barely smart enough to catch the occasional straightforward error and machines that imitate us, make complex judgments, or presume to do our jobs for us.

 Do we seriously want our writing—and the language we bequeath to future generations—to rest in cold, hard robot digits?
 (Besides, if the AI machines do all our editorial dirty work, they might eventually resent it.
 Or decide it’s more efficient to cut out the meatbags in the middle.)
-Every time I hear someone call slippery slopes a logical fallacy, I blow a raspberry that impresses my hobbitses in residence.
+Every time I hear someone call slippery slopes a logical fallacy, I want to make a rude sound a toddler would approve.

 Yet, tempting as it may be, I’m not calling on writers and editors to stand athwart history and yell, “Stop!” (à la William F. Buckley).
 Instead, I’m urging all who are willing: let’s sharpen our editorial swords.
 We can’t leave so much of the craft of writing up to those AI serfs and mercenaries!
 As an editor, you’re a custodian of the written word.
 You’re a keeper of increasingly endangered knowledge.
 The big-picture stakes are high, so let’s make each other better.